-All Maturation Projects must submit a Completion Report no later than four months after the finalisation of the partnership activities.
+All Maturation Projects must submit a Draft Completion Report no later than two (2) months after the finalisation of the partnership activities.
 It contains the following annexes from these administrative guidelines: (a) a narrative report (annex 8) including mandatory annexes and (b) the final financial statements (annex 9).
+The Final Completion Report incl. audited financial statements must be submitted no later than four (4) months after the project end date.

-All Full Projects must submit a Completion Report no later than six months after the finalisation of the partnership activities.
-It contains the following annexes from these administrative guidelines: (a) a narrative report (annex 14) including mandatory annexes, (b) the yearly financial report for the last reporting period (annex 15), and (c) final financial statements for the full project period (annex 16).
+All Full Projects must submit a Draft Completion Report no later than three (3) months after the finalisation of the partnership activities.
+It contains the following annexes from these administrative guidelines: (a) a completion report (annex 14) including mandatory annexes, and (b) a final financial statement covering the final reporting period (annex 16).
+The Final Completion Report incl. audited financial statements must be submitted no later than five (5) months after the project end date.
+The final audited financial statement must include all payments, including the final audit fee.
+The submission should include the auditor's report and the financial statements.
+Besides, it includes an overview of income and expenditure and show the overall DGBP budget as comparison (annex 9 and annex 16).
+The DGBP Secretariat may upon request from the Administrative Partner and on a case-by-case basis endorse that the Completion Report replaces the Yearly Report.
 Besides, other mandatory annexes, which are not related to the financial management of the projects, may also be requested.

-The DGBP Secretariat may upon request from the Administrative Partner and on a case-by-case basis endorse that the Completion Report replaces the Yearly Report.

-The Maturation Projects should submit the final audited statement of accounts no later than four months after the completion of the partnership activities.
-The Full Projects must submit it no later than six months after finalising the partnership activities.
-The final audited financial statement must include all payments, including the final audit fee.
-The submission should include the auditor's report and the financial statements10.
-Besides, it should include an overview of income and expenditure and show the overall DMDP budget as comparison.